txt/se25/docs/syllabus.md

 - Project1:
-  - You review ten projects done previsously in this subjects, elect two, then boast of its accomplishments.
+  - You review ten projects done previously in this subjects elect two, then boast of its accomplishments.
   - Select wisely.
 You have a 25% chance that, in project2, you will have to work on your Project1 selections.
 - Project2:
   - You will switch projects and significantly extend some project